 The PEP application carefully evaluates education through apprenticeship, special circumstances, or international programs, and includes verification of supervised experience.
 All candidates must have their education validated by one of the above routes before proceeding to the Certification Examination (the NARM Written Examination).(2)

-The proposed Kentucky legislation includes the requirements of the US MERA agreement.
+The proposed Kentucky legislation directs that educational requirements shall be consistent with the US MERA statement on the licensure of Certified Professional Midwives.
 US MERA stands for United States Midwifery, Education, Regulation, and Association and is a collaboration of the major national organizations representing education, regulation/certification, and professional association for midwifery.
 It includes CNM and CPM organizations.

 - CPMs who obtain certification after January 1, 2020 will be required to have completed an educational program accredited by the Midwifery Education Accreditation Council (MEAC).